 - With your vehicle in Park, enable Dashcam by navigating to .

-- Touch in the Controls tab turns red.
+- Touch on the status bar turns red.
 NoteRear camera recordings are available only on vehicles manufactured after approximately February 2018.

 When enabled, Sentry Mode is idle, ready to sound the alarm and save a recording of the security event if triggered.
 See Viewing Video Recordings for information on viewing footage.